The

 Jocko's "Rocket Ship Show"

-Although the expression, "Blast from the Past" was apparently invented by Murray the K, Jocko, "The Ace from Outer Space," was blasting off in his virtual rocket ship and landing it in our radios for many years before Murray ever saw a microphone or the inside of a broadcast studio.
-Our space traveler always opened "the fastest moving show on the radio" with the sound of the rocket blast that he said would "make your liver quiver" and usually something like this:
+Although the expression, "blast from the past" was apparently invented by Murray the K, years before Murray Kaufman ever saw a microphone or the inside of a broadcast studio, Douglas "Jocko" Henderson, "The Ace from Outer Space," was blasting off in his virtual rocket ship and landing it via radio in our homes.
+The "fastest moving show on the radio" always opened with sound of the rocket blast that our favorite space traveler said would "make your liver quiver."

-Jocko Henderson was anything but an Alan Freed imitator or a duplicator, but rather to us he was an originator; he was unique.
+Jocko was anything but an Alan Freed imitator or a "duplicator," but rather to us he was unique; he was an innovator and an originator.
 We viewed (or heard) him as probably the most innovative, spirited, entertaining and overall cool of all the early New York City jocks.
 But was he really original?
 Check this out (but don't forget to come back here.)

-Like Alan Freed, Jocko also appeared on TV (his TV "Rocket Ship Show" ran for about a year beginning in 1958 on New York's channel 13) and hosted live stage shows in New York City, in his case, beginning in 1956 at Loew's State theatre on Broadway and later at the world famous Apollo theatre in Harlem.
+When he wasn't on the air, Jocko was out promoting the music he loved.
+Some called him the black Dick Clark.
+Like Clark and Alan Freed, Jocko also appeared on TV (his TV "Rocket Ship Show" ran for about a year beginning in 1958 on New York's channel 13) and hosted live stage shows in New York City, in his case, beginning in 1956 at Loew's historic State theatre, the first rock 'n' roll review on Broadway (Alan Freed's first Broadway stage show at the New York Paramount in Times Square was in February 1957), and later, Jocko's live show at the world famous Apollo Theater in Harlem was a virtual legend.
+The consummate showman, he would swing onto the stage on a rocket ship suspended by wires from the ceiling, in a puff of smoke and with that familiar rocket blast sound!

-Jocko lived out his later years with little or no hoopla, just an occasional radio appearance, for example, on a short series of tribute shows on WCBS-FM (New York's oldies station) from 1989 to 1991, and briefly during that period for two hours a week in Philadelphia, where he had lived most of his life.
-On July 15, 2000, Jocko died quietly in that city at the age of 82.
+Jocko lived out his later years with little or no hoopla, just an occasional radio appearance, for example, on a short series of tribute shows on WCBS-FM (then, New York's oldies station) from 1989 to 1991, and briefly during that period for two hours a week in Philadelphia, where he had lived most of his life.

 Program booklet cover from Jocko's first stage show, New York City, 1956

-Although rarely seen by most of his radio fans and then, usually in a space suit (therefore, barely recognizable), Jocko was a pretty slick and snappy guy as you can see in this ad for Eagle Clothes (of Brooklyn, New York) with Jocko modeling at the peak of the civil rights movement in 1964, one of the earliest men's clothing ads that featured a black model.
+Despite his brief TV career and his live shows, Jocko was rarely seen by most of his radio fans, and then, usually in a space suit (therefore, barely recognizable).
+But he was a pretty slick and snappy guy as you can see in this ad at right for Eagle Clothes (of Brooklyn, New York) with Jocko, always an innovator and an originator, featured at the peak of the civil rights movement in 1964 in one of the earliest men's clothing ads that featured a black model.

 For more details about the "Ace from Outer Space,"